jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 SNMP configuration
 ******************

-StarlingX supports a simple SNMPv2c agent.
-All fault management alarms and events are sent out as SNMP traps.
-SNMP GET requests are supported in an active alarm table and a historical events table.

-``snmp-comm-add``
-    Add a new SNMP community.

-``snmp-comm-delete``
-    Delete an SNMP community.

-``snmp-comm-list``
-    List community strings.

-``snmp-comm-show``
-    Show SNMP community attributes.

-``snmp-trapdest-add``
-    Create a new SNMP trap destination.

-``snmp-trapdest-delete``
-    Delete an SNMP trap destination.

-``snmp-trapdest-list``
-    List SNMP trap destinations.

-``snmp-trapdest-show``
-    Show a SNMP trap destination.
+|prod| supports SNMPv2c and SNMPv3, but it is now configured using Helm charts.

+For more information, see |fault-doc|: :ref:`SNMP overview <snmp-overview>`.

 ******************
 Host configuration
 ******************

-Host commands manage the general configuration of a StarlingX host.
+Host commands manage the general configuration of a |prod| host.
 This includes assignment of CPU cores to platform or hosted applications, the configuration of amount and size for memory huge pages, and the configuration of Kubernetes node labels.